-To determine whether the original process was conducted fairly a) in light of the charges and evidence presented, and b) in conformity with prescribed procedures.
-This gives the complaining party a reasonable opportunity to prepare and present evidence that the Student Code was violated, and gives the accused student a reasonable opportunity to prepare and to present a rebuttal of those allegations.
+- To determine whether the original process was conducted fairly a) in light of the charges and evidence presented, and b) in conformity with prescribed procedures.
+This gives the complaining party a reasonable opportunity to prepare and present evidence that the Student Code was violated, and gives the accused student a reasonable opportunity to prepare and to present a rebuttal of those allegations. - To determine whether the decision reached regarding the accused student was based on substantial evidence, that is, whether the facts in the case were sufficient to establish that a violation of the Student Code occurred.

-- To determine whether the decision reached regarding the accused student was based on substantial evidence, that is, whether the facts in the case were sufficient to establish that a violation of the Student Code occurred. - To determine whether the discipline sanction imposed was appropriate for given the violation of the Student Code that the student was found to have committed occurred. - To consider new evidence sufficient to alter a decision or other relevant facts not brought out in the original process, because such evidence and /or facts were not known to the person appealing at the time of the original hearing.
+- To determine whether the sanction imposed was appropriate given the violation of the Student Code that occurred. - To consider new evidence sufficient to alter a decision or other relevant facts not brought out in the original process, because such evidence and/or facts were not known to the person appealing at the time of the original hearing.